 ValueLabs is Appraised at CMMI V2.0-Dev Level 5

 HYDERABAD, India, Jan.
-17, 2020 /PRNewswire/ -- ValueLabs LLP, a global technology company, has been appraised at Level 5 in the Development Model view of CMMI V2.0.
+17, 2020 /CNW/ -- ValueLabs LLP, a global technology company, has been appraised at Level 5 in the Development Model view of CMMI V2.0.

 Capability Maturity Model Integration (CMMI) is a process level improvement training and appraisal program.
 This appraisal was performed using the 'Benchmark' appraisal approach prescribed by the CMMI institute, covering new age agile projects at ValueLabs.